alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-11-pledge-taken-from-sufi-shaykh.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible to make a pledge of allegiance to anyone except to a Muslim ruler.
+summary: "It is not permissible to make a pledge of allegiance to anyone except to a Muslim ruler.
 It is not permissible to make it to the shaykh of a Sufi order or any other person, for this has not been authentically reported from the Prophet (peace be upon him)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz